brito-rafa/codeconnect-vm-operator/README.md

 /Users/rbrito/go//bin/controller-gen object:headerFile="hack/boilerplate.go.txt" paths="./..."
 ```

-The success criteria is the CRD generated as config/crd/bases/vm.codeconnect.vmworld.com_vmgroups.yaml file.
+The success criteria is this CRD generation is the file `config/crd/bases/vm.codeconnect.vmworld.com_vmgroups.yaml`.

 ## Installing the CRD

-Before onboarding our CRDs, let's inspect the cluster to make sure they do not exist.
+Before onboarding our CRDs, let's inspect the cluster to make sure the CRD does not exist.
 The following command lists all API Groups of the cluster.

 ```bash